CHICAGO TRIBUNE - Sunday, May 23, 1999

 Contrary to the beliefs of our war planners, unrestricted air bombing is

 barred under international law.
-Bombing the "infrastructure" of a country --
+Bombing the "infrastructure" of

 waterworks, electricity plants, bridges, factories, television and radio